Jython1415/csds391-pa2/README.md

     I tried my best on both of these.
 I think they're correct, but I'll find out when I try 2.E I suppose.

 13. Try implementing the math in 2.C and 2.D for 2.E

+    Done.
+It's not perfect but it works.
+On to the next thing.

+14. Plots for 2.B

+    Done.
+It doesn't have a line as the boundary, but I'm going to have to leave it at that for now.

+15. Plots for 2.E